- Ubuntu 18.xx, 20.xx

 - 4 GB of RAM for moderate traffic

 - 16-64 GB RAM or more for high traffic servers

-Note that you may need different installation methods like sharding, to distribute traffic to several servers, for multi-billion API requests per month.
-Contact Countly team to discuss how to deploy Countly on a sharded environment.
+Note that you may need different installation methods, such as sharding, to distribute traffic to several servers for multi-billion API requests per month.
+Contact the Countly team to discuss how to deploy Countly in a sharded environment.